tooniez/llama-recipes/getting-started/finetuning/finetune_llama4.md

 git checkout 5d51c25cedfb6ba7b00e03cb2fef4f9cdb7baebd
 pip install -e .
 ```
-d.
+c.
 Depending on your setup enviornment, you may also need to install these packages as well:
 ```bash
 pip install importlib_metadata
 pip install torchvision